laravel/homestead/readme.md

 ### Connecting To Your Databases

-Once you have your Homestead environment up and running, then what?
-First, you probably want to know how to connect to the MySQL or Postgres database on your virtual machine.
-To connect to your databases from your main machine via Navicat or Sequel Pro, you should connect to `127.0.0.1` and port 33060 (MySQL) or 54320 (Postgres).
+To connect to your MySQL or Postgres database from your main machine via Navicat or Sequel Pro, you should connect to `127.0.0.1` and port 33060 (MySQL) or 54320 (Postgres).
 The username and password for both databases is `vagrant` / `secret`.

 > **Note:** You should only use these non-standard ports when connecting to the databases from your main machine.
 You will use the default 3306 and 5432 ports in your Laravel database configuration file since Laravel is running _within_ the Virtual Machine.